My Psychedelic Roots

 13 June 2025

-A lonely childhood, learning empathy, finding trust in others and self
+A lonely childhood, learning empathy, connecting with others and self

 Raymond Feng is a breakdancer, writer, appreciator of life, and a self-described life-long learner.
 He discovered his passion for psychonautics through psychedelic medicine and spirituality, and has brought that passion into his life in a variety of ways.
 Academically, he has finished two Bachelor degrees at University of Ottawa, one in Biomedical Sciences and the other in Psychology, and recently completed a Master’s in Mental Health Counselling & Behavioral Medicine at Boston University School of Medicine.
 Raymond ‘s balanced nature is on full display as he shares about his first psychedelic experience, which challenged him to trust his connection to self and others in some life-changing ways.